 Change the Screen Shot File Format in Mac OS X

-Launch Terminal, located in the /Applications/Utilities/ folder but accessible through Spotlight and Launchpad as well, and then use the following command strings to change to the appropriate file format.
+(Terminal is accessible through Spotlight and Launchpad as well), and then use the following command strings below to change to the desired file format.
+Syntax needs to be entered exactly and onto a single command line prompt to execute properly.

-After you have launched Terminal, type the following command to change to JPG:
+The most common file type to switch screen shots to is JPEG.
+After you have launched Terminal, type the following command to change the capture file format to JPG (JPEG):

 defaults write com.apple.screencapture type jpg

-PDF is another optional format, though it’s less common:
+PDF is another optional format for screen captures, though it’s less common:

 defaults write com.apple.screencapture type pdf;killall SystemUIServer